 In the bustling Central Piedmont—encompassing the Research Triangle and surrounding counties—DEQ-permitted sites are strategically located to serve growing urban centers.
 Here's a snapshot of active operations:

-- C&D Landfills: Orange County's landfill in Hillsborough doubles as a C&D hub, charging penalties for unregulated recyclables like clean wood to encourage diversion.
-Nearby, Chatham County's 12 collection centers process C&D for recycling before shipping to dedicated facilities, reducing landfill strain.
-Johnston County also integrates C&D acceptance at its sites, supporting the region's construction surge from new housing developments.
+- Orange County C&D: The landfill in Hillsborough doubles as a C&D hub, charging penalties for unregulated recyclables like clean wood to encourage diversion.

 Interactive Map of Key Facilities

-Explore the locations of major C&D, MSW, and transfer facilities in Central North Carolina on this interactive map.
-Use the layer controls to filter by facility type.
-Click on markers for interactive details, including buttons for directions and website access.
+Explore the locations of major C&D, MSW, and transfer facilities in Central North Carolina.
 Markers are color-coded: Blue for C&D, Green for MSW, Orange for Transfer Stations.

 Legend

-Central North Carolina generates over 2 million tons of solid waste yearly, per DEQ estimates, fueled by tech hubs, universities, and infrastructure projects.
-Misrouting waste—say, dumping C&D at an MSW site—can lead to fines up to $25,000 per violation or operational shutdowns.
-Conversely, proper use boosts recycling rates: Chatham County's C&D program diverts 40% of materials from landfills.
+Central North Carolina generates over 2 million tons of solid waste yearly.
+Misrouting waste—say, dumping C&D at an MSW site—can lead to fines up to $25,000 per violation.
+Proper use of these facilities ensures that Chatham, Alamance, and Wake counties remain environmentally resilient as we eye zero-waste goals by 2030.